acgetchell/CDT-plusplus/README.md

 ## Testing

-Run `just build`; it delegates to `./scripts/build.sh`, builds the test target, and executes all 21 CTest entries: one unit-test launcher containing 83 doctest scenarios plus 20 executable integration tests covering normal CLI use and invalid-boundary rejection.
+Run `just build`; it selects `scripts/build.sh` on Unix or `scripts\build.bat` on Windows, builds the test target, and executes all 21 CTest entries: one unit-test launcher containing 83 doctest scenarios plus 20 executable integration tests covering normal CLI use and invalid-boundary rejection.
 CTest labels the launcher `unit` and every process-level test `integration`; invalid-input tests also carry the `cli-boundary` subcategory.
 Run `just ci` for the complete local validation gate.

 `just check` also runs the repository-owned Semgrep policy and its annotated fixtures.
 Use `just semgrep-test` while changing the rules and `just semgrep` to